-- This is the last grade before student dropout rates increase. - Grade 8 is aligned with the Trends in International Mathematics and Science Study (TIMSS) and the Programme for International Student Assessment (PISA) assessments, allowing for more data analysis. - Differences in performance by gender are less pronounced than at grade 12. - There is more opportunity to measure impact from schooling than at grade 4. - Students may be better equipped to take a computer-based test than at grade 4. - Grade 8 is specifically targeted in No Child Left Behind, which requires that every student is technologically literate by the time the student finishes the eighth grade.
+- Students are cognitively mature and are more likely to have taken a technology-related course or curriculum units. - This is the last grade before student dropout rates increase. - Grade 8 is aligned with the Trends in International Mathematics and Science Study (TIMSS) and the Programme for International Student Assessment (PISA) assessments, allowing for more data analysis. - Differences in performance by gender are less pronounced than at grade 12. - There is more opportunity to measure impact from schooling than at grade 4. - Students may be better equipped to take a computer-based test than at grade 4. - Grade 8 is specifically targeted in No Child Left Behind, which requires that every student is technologically literate by the time the student finishes the eighth grade.